 Paying tax on dividends

+Directors who are also shareholders usually take dividend payments on top of their salary income.
 Dividends are not liable to Income Tax or National Insurance contributions.
 However, the amount of tax you pay on your dividend income depends on your Income Tax band.

-The dividend tax rates for 2024-25 are as follows:
+The dividend tax rates for 2025-26 are as follows:

-- 8.75% (basic rate) – if annual earnings are between £12,571 and £50,270
+- 8.75% (basic rate) – annual earnings up to £50,270

-- 33.75% (higher rate) – if annual earnings are between £50,271 and £125,140
+- 33.75% (higher rate) – annual earnings between £50,271 and £125,140

-- 39.35% (additional rate) – if annual earnings are over £125,140
+- 39.35% (additional rate) – annual earnings over £125,140

-To work out which tax band you fall into, you need to add your total dividend income for the year to your director’s salary and any other income that you receive.
-Your combined earnings for the year will determine whether the basic, higher, or additional rate of tax applies to you.
+To work out which tax band you fall into, you need to add your total dividend income for the year to your director’s salary and any other income you receive.
+Your combined earnings for the year will determine which tax rate(s) you’ll pay on your dividend income.

 Dividends are not paid or taxed through PAYE.
-Instead, you are personally responsible for reporting and paying tax on your own dividend income through Self Assessment.
+Instead, you are personally responsible for reporting and paying tax on your dividend income through Self Assessment.

 If you are a Scottish taxpayer, the dividend rates and thresholds listed above also apply to you.
 More information about tax on dividends is available from HMRC online.